BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 An effective review tells a story.
-It puts your prospective customer in the shoes of your reviewing customer.
-It takes them on a journey, showing them life before your service, how you helped, and life after your service.
+It puts your prospective customer in the shoes of your customer who wrote the review.
+It takes them on a journey, showing them life before your service, how you helped and life after your service.

 Let’s take a look at an example of a great testimonial:

 Aaron came out on Weds last week to evaluate my 21 year old heater.
 He arrived right on time.
 He gave me the quotes for the parts that needed replaced, and did not push me to buy a new unit.
 My husband & I decided on a new unit, as the parts were $900 shy of a new unit, and heaters only last 20-30 years on average.
 Aaron got it in lickety-split yesterday, only 1 week later, just as the colder nights are to set in!
 He explained everything very well in layman’s terms, and it was easy to see he wasn’t trying to pull any wool over my eyes, especially being a person with zero heater knowledge.
 I greatly appreciate this business, and I would recommend them HIGHLY to anyone in need of heating repairs!